sebagudelo/sebagudelo/posts/a-new-chapter.md

 I had previously worked through [The Odin Project](https://www.theodinproject.com/): HTML, CSS and basic Javascript.
 React is a modern Javascript library to build user interfaces and it was great to learn the basics.

-From this course, I bridged across to a Next.js starter course and built this site - I will be writing about How Products Grow and exploring how teams grow products from inception and beyond.
+From this course, I bridged across to a Next.js starter course and built [sebagudelo.com](https://sebagudelo.com/).

 **Tools I used:**